sitewhere/sitewhere.github.io/userguide/tenant/device-communication.md

 Many systems do not offer the option of streaming data in real-time, but do offer REST services for accessing their data.
-In this case, a **polling-rest-event-source** can be configured to make a call to the external REST service at a given interval and parse the resulting data into device events.
+In this case, a **polling-rest-event-source** can be configured to make a call to the external REST service at a given interval and parse the resulting data into payloads for decoding.
 The event source configures a base URL used to access the REST services as well as a script for controlling the requests to the service.
-The Groovy script is called at an interval, makes the REST call, then returns the payload.
-The payload is then passed to a decoder as with any other event source.
+The Groovy script is called at an interval, makes the REST call, then returns the list of payloads for decoding.
+Since the response is a list of payloads, a single REST response can generate multiple payloads.
+Each payload is then passed to a decoder as with any other event source.
 The configuration looks as follows:

 {% highlight xml %}
 <sw:device-communication>